Westchester Knicks: 2014–15 season

 On September 3, 2014, the Westchester Knicks acquired 16 players on the 2014 NBA Development League Expansion Draft.
 On October 13 Kevin Whitted was named as the first coach of Westchester.
 On November 1, in the 2014 NBA D-League Draft, the Westchester Knicks made second-round guard Joseph Bertrand their first ever selection.
 On November 16 they made their regular season debut in an 84–91 loss against the local Oklahoma City Blue.
 Three days later they made their home debut, again losing, this time against the Canton Charge on an 84–88 affair.
 Their first win came on November 21 against the Grand Rapids Drive in their third game, which they won by 97–83 at home.

 On January 7, 2015, Langston Galloway signed a 10-day contract with the New York Knicks, becoming the first player to be called up to the NBA in franchise history.

 On March 30, 2015, the Knicks announced via Twitter that head coach Kevin Whitted was relieved of his duties and that assistant coach Craig Hodges would serve as the interim head coach for the final week of the 2014–15 season.
 The Knicks were 10–36 at the time for Whitted's firing, which was second worst in the Development League.
 Whitted became the first head coach to be fired in franchise history.

 2015–16 season

 On October 7, 2015, the Westchester Knicks hired Mike Miller to be their head coach.
 Previously he served as an assistant coach for the Austin Toros.
 On October 27, 2015, the Westchester Knicks hired Coby Karl and Derrick Alston as the assistant basketball coaches.

 On October 31, 2015, with the second pick in the NBA D-League draft, The Westchester Knicks drafted Jimmer Fredette.

+2021–2023 seasons

+Due to Westchester County Center being used as a makeshift hospital and later vaccination site during the COVID-19 Pandemic, the Knicks played their home games at Total Mortgage Arena in Bridgeport, Connecticut for the 2021-22 and 2022-23 seasons.
+The Knicks would return to White Plains starting from the 2023-24 season.